mrpowers-io/spark-style-guide/README.md

 There are some [awesome Scala style guides](https://github.com/databricks/scala-style-guide) but they cover a lot of advanced language features that aren't frequently encountered by Spark users.
 [Haters gonna hate](https://www.reddit.com/r/scala/comments/2ze443/a_good_example_of_a_scala_style_guide_by_people/)!

-This guide will outline how to format stuff you'll frequently encounter in Spark.
+This guide will outline how to format code you'll frequently encounter in Spark.

 ## Variables